jhoormann/OzDES_makeLC/README.md

 scipy==1.3.0

+To execute run >> python OzDES_makeLC_run.py after changing any necessary flags at the top of the file.

 # Input Data
 You need to provide a file with a list of IDs for each source to be analyzed.
 It is assumed to be a single column with no filename.